web analytics

 7. Call the professionals

 We always recommend using a professional pest controller to get your problem dealt with quickly, effectively and safely.
 Our local technicians have vast experience in dealing with mice in homes and can support you in clearing your mouse infestation and will give you advice and recommendations to prevent future mouse ingress.
-Our technicians have access to commercial-grade rodenticides if necessary which are effective against house mice.
+Our technicians have access to commercial-grade rodenticides if necessary which are effective for mouse extermination.
 They are trained to ensure the baits are placed in a safe way to protect non-target species, children and pets.

 Contact us today at 0208 3553 3443 to book a technician and resolve your mouse problem once and for all